 - Reacher assistive tool – I’m average height, but I have trouble reaching DVDs and kits on shelves above a bank of computers along one wall, as well as things on top shelves in my back room.
 Once I got this gadget, I was amazed at how often I used it!

-- Etching tool – When the school decided to purchase class sets of calculators for math classrooms and enough individual ones to check out to algebra students, they wanted me to keep track of them.
+- Engraving tool – When the school decided to purchase class sets of calculators for math classrooms and enough individual ones to check out to algebra students, they wanted me to keep track of them.
 I knew paper barcodes wouldn’t last long, so I invested in this tool and etched a barcode on the back side of every one.
-It works on headphone headpieces, too; in fact, I kinda went nuts etching a lot of things!
+It works on headphone headpieces, too; in fact, I kinda went nuts etching things!

 - Tool box – I love tools.
 I’d rather visit a hardware store than a dress shop.
 I even keep a tiny (1¾”) bubble level on my key ring!
 I got no-name-brand tools on sale, so I didn’t shell out much for such valuable items.
 Over the years I’ve fixed everything from audiocassette tapes to audio/video carts to tables and desks, but you know who uses my tool box the most?
 The custodians!!